MechaMonk/pyRouterJig/documentation.md

 * <b>Fullscreen (Ctrl-F)</b> Toggles full-screen mode.
 * <b>Caul Template</b> Toggles the caul template.
 The caul template is an additional Incra template that can be used to create clamping cauls for the joint with the LS Positioner.
-It's assumed that the same router bit width is used to create the cauls.
+It's assumed that a straight router bit of the same width is used to create the cauls.
 The template follows the same pattern as that for the Top and Bottom Boards, but with narrower fingers.
 By default, 1 increment is removed from the side of each finger.
+[Figure 12](#figure12) shows an example of the caul template.
 1. <b>Help:</b>
 * <b>About (Ctrl-A)</b> Pops up a window showing the version and license.
 * <b>Documentation</b> Opens your default browser and goes to the